GunnarSturla/Store/README.md

 "Meteor-like" way by calling `Dispatcher.dispatch('action_performed', data);`

 ### Store
-Manages the app state.
-It recieves dispatches from the dispatcher, acts on them (by changing the app state) and updates the views
+Manage the app state.
+Stores receive dispatches from the dispatcher, acts on them (by changing the app state) and updates the views.
+In React, views add listeners to the store to get notified of changes, but with Meteor's reactivity that is unnecessary.
+All we need is to call the store's helper from a template and Meteor/Blaze will take care of updates for us.

+### Actions

+### More reading
 I recommend reading [Facebook's Flux overview](https://facebook.github.io/flux/docs/overview.html) to get a feeling for it.

 ## Using Flux Store for Meteor